TIY-LR-FEE/assignments/14-regex-coffee/README.md

 ## Explorer Mode

-1. Create a new project in Source Tree called `14-regex-coffee`, then download [regex.js](https://raw.githubusercontent.com/TIY-LR-FEE/assignments/master/14-regex-coffee/regex.js).
+1. Create a new project in Source Tree called `14-regex-coffee`, then download [regex.js](https://raw.githubusercontent.com/TIY-LR-FEE/assignments/master/14-regex-coffee/regex.js) and place it in your project.

 2. Fill in the regular expressions in `regex.js` to make all of the tests pass.